ocean-archives/ocean-archives.github.io/README.md

 * [Marine transportation safety investigation M23A0169](https://www.tsb.gc.ca/eng/enquetes-investigations/marine/2023/m23a0169/m23a0169.html)

 ------------------
-## Disclaimer

-__I am not affiliated with OceanGate or any of its partners, nor am I an expert in submersibles!
-I greatly appreciate the corrections sent my way or volunteer help in maintaining the information in this page.
-The contents of this page are accurate to the best of my knowledge, but there may be inaccuracies.
-Some equipment listed may have been in use at one time but were not in use at the time of the incident.__

 ## Author

-Repository is created and maintained by Aya Walraven, ayalan@gmail.com.
+Repository is created and maintained by A. Walraven, ayalan@gmail.com.

 ### Other Contributors
 * Nayuki